 Imagine a world where terminal patients don’t have to wait months, or even years, for a life-saving transplant, a place where prosthetic limbs are a thing of the past, a world where live organs are as common as your average DME.

 With the advent of bioprinting, this Shangri-La of medical care may not be too far off.
 Biomedical companies are predicting that within the next generation, scientists will be able to use 3D printers to mass-produce working human limbs, replacement joint cartilage, and even transplant-ready organs.

 What is Bioprinting?

 3D printing, also known as additive manufacturing, is the process of making three-dimensional solid objects from a digital template.
-A 3D object is created by laying down successive layers of materials such as glass, metal, ceramics or plastic into a desired shape.
+A 3D object is created by laying down successive layers of materials such as glass, metal, ceramics, or plastic into the desired shape.
 Accordingly, the automotive and aviation industries have been taking advantage of 3D printing to manufacture machine parts for years.

 Eventually, medical researchers hope to use printed tissue to make organs for organ replacement.
 But obstacles to full-organ printing are not just technological.
 The first organ-printing machine will probably cost hundreds of millions of dollars to produce.

 “Research and development are very expensive, in part because of the time it takes to get a new technology to market,” said Dr. Anthony Atala, director of the Wake Forest Institute for Regenerative Medicine.
 “But there is no question that someday, perhaps in the span of a generation, you can have a heart made out of your own cell tissue.
 Isn’t that amazing?”

 The theorized process of bioprinting organs would start with taking a culture of replacement tissue directly from the patient.
 The culture would then be printed into the shape of the desired organ using a bioprinter.